JoaoMKlGui/distributed_algorithms/README.md

 gcloud compute addresses create node-br-static-ip --region=southamerica-east1 --project=neural-service-478119-k0
 ```

+Obs.: An alternative to defining these static External IPs is to utilize the VM's Internal IPs to establish communication.

 ## Create each VM with the container and the static IP
 Now we'll run the commands to create three VMs, one for each region, and already establish a container running within them to execute the image previously uploaded to the registry.
 Additionally, each will have its own static IP and all of them will be set with the tag `ds-node`.
 To avoid unnecessary expenses, the machines will run on a `e2-standard-4`.
 Environment variables will be set with a `NODE_ID` and a `PORT`, which will be by default `50051` - the standard port for the gRPC protocol.
 However, afterwards the `PEERS` environment variable will also need to be set, so it will be further updated.